The F-Shaped Reading Pattern

 What is the F-Shaped reading pattern?

-It is made up of 3 individual components:
+It consists of 3 individual components:

 - The user reads in a horizontal movement, usually at the top of the content area.
 This makes up the top part of the letter F.